infinum/eightshift-docs/docs/guides/menu.md

 Menu class is located in `project`.
 It extends `Eightshift_Libs\Menu\Menu` namespace.

-This class is used to add all custom project implementation for menues.
+This class is used to add all custom project implementation for menus.

-To add custom menu you must provide array for custom menu location by using documentation from [official WordPress docs](https://developer.wordpress.org/reference/functions/register_nav_menus/).
+To add custom menu, you must provide an array for custom menu location by using documentation from [official WordPress docs](https://developer.wordpress.org/reference/functions/register_nav_menus/).

 ```php
 /**